A Big Savings Opportunity for Employers Right Now

 - Employers must submit the completed Form 8850 to the state workforce agency within 28 days from the first day of work, so even for WOTC-qualified veteran hires, this is a substantial extension.

-It is estimated that approximately 10-25% of all new hires are WOTC-eligible, with variation across industries and geographic region.
+It is estimated that approximately 10-25% of all new hires are WOTC-eligible, with variation across industries and geographic regions.
 This is credit that is traditionally under-used by employers, but perhaps these unique circumstances will change that.

 - The employer credit from WOTC is typically 40% of the first $6,000 wages earned by a qualified employee.
 So, for an employer that hired 50 new employees in each month of 2012, assuming 15% of those hires are WOTC-eligible, this translates to 90 WOTC-eligible hires for the year: